alf-p-steinbach/cppx-core-language/docs/README.md

 Originally a sub-folder in the *cppx-core* project, the ***cppx-core-language*** header micro-library provides workarounds for various shortcomings of the C++ core language.

 For example, the all-directions implicit conversions for the built-in `bool` type sometimes cause problems with overload resolution.
-One infamous case is that of iostreams output of a function pointer resulting in the text “1”, via an unexpected conversion to `bool`. *cppx-core-language* therefore offers the alternative `cppx::Truth`, which converts implicitly only to and from `bool`, as a drop-in replacement.
+One infamous case is that of iostreams output of a function pointer resulting in the text “1”, via an unexpected conversion to `bool`. *cppx-core-language* offers the alternative `cppx::Truth`, which converts implicitly only to and from `bool`, as a drop-in replacement.

 Even if you don&rsquo;t use it for anything else you may find it useful to use a `vector<Truth>` instead of `vector<bool>`, because with the `vector<Truth>` you can have a reference or pointer to an item.